 Morris outlived James by two years.
 On 24 May 1908 he fell downstairs at the New Golf Club in St Andrews, sustaining a head injury from which he died in the Cottage Hospital.
 He was almost 87 years old.

 By the time he died in 1908, Old Tom's only surviving family were his grandchildren.
 The inventory of Tom Morriss' estate indicates the extent of his professional reputation - and golf's growing appeal across the world.
 At the time of his death he had customers in Britain, Europe and Canada, ranging from the town and gown of St Andrews, Scottish landowners, golfers from the English Home Counties, and golf shops around Britain.

 Other customers formed a cross-section of Edwardian society.
 Helen and Frederick Mackenzie were the children of Alexander Mackenzie, a prosperous ironmonger in St Andrews.
 Miss Rusack and Albert Rusack's father was the hotelier whose name is still attached to the famous St Andrews hotel.
 Alexander Marshall Stewart was a former St Andrews student and son of the Principal of St Mary's College there.
 He became a soldier and died in Canada in 1945.
-Robert Stanley Weir (1856-1926) was the Recorder of Montreal, a local judge, whose claim to fame is as the author of Canada's national anthem, 'O Canada', which he first translated from the French in 1908.
+Robert Stanley Weir (1856-1926), whose name appears in the following pages of Morris' inventory, was the Recorder of Montreal, a local judge, whose claim to fame is as the author of Canada's national anthem, 'O Canada', which he first translated from the French in 1908.
 Weir was born in Hamilton, Ontario to a Scottish immigrant father.